 The Wildcats collected a number of postseason accolades with six on the GNAC All-Conference Teams.
 Colby Greenhalgh went on to earn First-Team All-New England honors from the ABCA and D3Baseball.com.

-For just the third time in program history, the Johnson & Wales University baseball team has a new head coach.
-An assistant at the NCAA Division I & III levels, Kevin Casey has been hired as the Wildcats' newest dugout boss as announced by JWU Associate Dean of Students Mel Graf.
+For just the third time in program history, the Johnson & Wales baseball team had a new head coach in 2019.
+An assistant at the NCAA Division I & III levels, Casey was hired as the Wildcats' newest dugout boss by JWU Associate Dean of Students Mel Graf.

 Prior to his stint with the Huskies, Casey spent two seasons at his alma mater, Tufts University, coaching alongside his father, John Casey.
 During his time with the Jumbos, he helped the team to a pair of winning seasons, including a NESCAC East regular season title in 2014 and a trip to the NCAA Division III New England Regional, while also tying the program record for wins in a season (34).
 On the field, he was responsible for infielders and hitters while also organizing recruiting, alumni relations and strength and conditioning.

 Casey began his coaching career in 2010 as an assistant at Daniel Webster College.
 Casey spent three years at Daniel Webster, where he served as the recruiting coordinator, infield and hitting coach.
 He played an instrumental role in the Eagles' coaching staff that led the program to a 14-win turnaround in 2010 and its first winning season in school history.
 While at Daniel Webster, Casey helped guide the team to three consecutive 20-win campaigns, two conference championships and the school's first NCAA Division III Regional appearance in 2012.